digitalbazaar/bedrock-ledger-agent/README.md

 Create a new ledger agent given a set of options.
 If a ledgerNodeId is provided, a new ledger agent will be created to connect to an existing ledger.
-If a config block is specified in the options, a new ledger and corresponding ledger node will be created, ignoring any specified ledgerNodeId.
+If a `ledgerConfiguration` is specified in the options, a new ledger and corresponding ledger node will be created, ignoring any specified ledgerNodeId.

 * actor - the actor performing the action.
 * ledgerNodeId - the ID for the ledger node to connect to.
 * options - a set of options used when creating the agent.
-  * configEvent - the configuration event for the agent.
+  * ledgerConfiguration - the configuration for the ledger.
   * genesis - if true, create an entirely new genesis ledger (default: false).
   * storage - the storage subsystem for the ledger (default: 'mongodb').
   * public - if false, only the actor should be able to access the